 Players should bring shinguards, soccer cleats, and footwear appropriate for use on a turf surface.
 You should also bring court shoes in case practice is moved indoors due to weather.

-No. Players and parents need to bring their own refillable water bottles.
+Players and parents should bring their own refillable water bottles.

 No. The camp fee includes housing and meals.
 Thursday dinner through Saturday lunch are included.

 Not at all.
 The MTA Father & Son Soccer Camp is open to any player and parent regardless of any club affiliation.

 We recommend attendance at all tryouts.
 This will allow the most exposure to the evaluators during the tryout process.

 The number of players signed up for a particular age group will determine the number of teams we attempt to field.